acollierr17/hova.cc/hurricane-bot.md

 ![](https://i.imgur.com/fR0yMJo.png)

 Now that you have these credentials, run the `paypalconfig` command in a channel on Discord.
-A wizard will begin where you will enter the Client ID and Secret.
-Once they have been successfully entered, you should be almost good to go.
+The bot will then DM you with a wizard to being configuring the PayPal API with the Client ID and Client Secret.
+Once they have successfully been entered, you should be almost good to go.
+Again, please refer to the note above the image.

 The last step is to set up the merchant email/PayPal account that will be associated with invoicing.
 The account that you set **must** be the same as the one displayed when you created the REST API app above.
 To set the email, run this command:
 ```